![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 HadCRUT is a global temperature dataset, providing gridded temperature anomalies across the world as well as averages for the hemispheres and the globe as a whole.
 CRUTEM and HadSST are temperature datasets for the land and ocean regions, respectively, and contribute to the global dataset.

-The new versions introduce a number of innovations and improvements that users need to be aware of, as explained in Morice et al. (2020), Osborn et al. (2020) and Kennedy et al. (2019).
+New versions HadCRUT5 and CRUTEM5 were published in December 2020 (see Morice et al. (2021) and Osborn et al. (2021).
 The compilation of land air temperature records now includes more stations, and biases in sea surface temperature observations have been reduced.
 Improved methods of analysis and gridding extend the spatial coverage and reduce coverage biases and reduce uncertainty, especially in the period since 1960.

 For our best estimate of how global temperature has changed since 1850, we recommend you use the HadCRUT5 Analysis.

-The latest version is HadCRUT5, formed used data from CRUTEM5 and HadSST4.
-It is currently "static", i.e. not yet being regularly updated.
-The previous version is HadCRUT4, formed from the combination of CRUTEM4 and HadSST3 and these versions are updated at roughly monthly intervals.
+The latest version is HadCRUT5, formed using data from CRUTEM5 and HadSST4.
+All versions are being updated at one or two monthly intervals.

 For all versions, hemispheric and global averages as monthly and annual values are available as separate files, alongside the gridded monthly data.